-New daily persistent headache is an uncommon chronic daily headache syndrome that features daily headache from the onset without any clear etiology.
-In this article, the author reviews the history and classification of new daily persistent headache, followed by its clinical manifestations and speculation about potential etiologies and pathogenesis.
-The syndrome's differential diagnosis, workup, prognosis, and management are also addressed.
+New daily persistent headache is a unique daily headache syndrome that is characterized by a near continuous headache at onset with no clear etiology.
+In this article, the author reviews the history and classification of new daily persistent headache, followed by its clinical manifestations as well as potential etiology and pathogenesis.
+The differential diagnosis, workup, prognosis, and management are also addressed.

 • New daily persistent headache is a daily headache syndrome that starts acutely and can only be diagnosed after 3 months have elapsed and other secondary and primary headache diagnoses have been excluded.

-• The prognosis is variable, and the treatment approach is largely extrapolated from the management of other forms of chronic daily headache.
+• The prognosis varies; however, the treatment approach is largely extrapolated from the management of other forms of chronic daily headache.

 Historical note and terminology

-New daily persistent headache is characterized by the acute onset of a daily and usually continuous headache, diagnosed only after other primary headache disorders and secondary etiologies have been excluded.
-New daily persistent headache was first described by Walter J Vanast at the 28th annual meeting of the American Association for the Study of Headache (Vanast 1986).
+New daily persistent headache is a unique headache disorder characterized by the acute onset of a daily and usually continuous headache, diagnosed only after the exclusion of other primary headache disorders and secondary etiologies.
+Historically, new daily persistent headache was first described by Walter J Vanast at the 28th annual meeting of the American Association for the Study of Headache (Vanast 1986).
 Although his case series of 45 patients was presented in 1986, the first edition of the International Classification of Headache Disorders (ICHD-1) did not include this syndrome (Headache Classification Committee of the International Headache Society 1988).

 Table 1.
 Silberstein-Lipton Criteria for Diagnosis of New Daily Persistent Headache